laher/goxc/README.md

 goxc
 ====

-Cross compiler for Go, written in Go but still using os.exec to call go compiler.
+Cross compiler for Go, written in Go but still using *os.exec()* to call 'go build'.

 This is inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).